cotica/capstone/README.md

 ## Data acquisition strategy

+1. For training:
-Download data using [report tools](https://www.amazon.com/gp/b2b/reports) from Amazon.
+** Download data using [report tools](https://www.amazon.com/gp/b2b/reports) from Amazon.
+** Potentially request history from classmates

+2. For test:

+**Obtain generic product catalog data.
+Possible [source](https://data.world/promptcloud/amazon-product-listing-q2-2020/workspace/project-summary?agentid=promptcloud&datasetid=amazon-product-listing-q2-2020)

 - - -
 ## Metrics and evaluation

 Using the Amazon [product API](https://pypi.org/project/python-amazon-product-api/0.2.5/), we will generate some product recommendations for my test set, and then compare against ones recommended by Amazon itself (on my homepage).
 We will iterate through this 25 times.

-We will then see if I would actually accept those recommendations both from a) Amazon and b) from my Product Recommender.
+We will then see if I and / or my classmates would actually accept those recommendations both from:

+a) Amazon
+b) from my Product Recommender

 ## Methodology

 ## Analysis & key findings